 Intended outcome Success criteria Eligible pupils will make good progress in Language and Communication across EYFS.
 Achievement at the end of EYFS in Language and Communication will show that children make good progress from their starting points.
 Eligible children will make good progress across all areas of learning in order to narrow gaps.
-Gaps will close and the proportion at age expected standards will have increased by 12.5% compared to Sept 21 baseline.
-Children will make good progress in phonics and there will be an increase in the number of eligible pupils passing the Y1 phonic screen and Y2 resit 80% of eligible pupils in Year 1 will pass the phonic screen in 2022 The achievement gap between disadvantaged and other children will narrow.
-In consecutive years 2021-2024, there will be a 10% reduction in the gap between disadvantaged children and the non-disadvantaged group because of high quality teaching and targeted intervention.
+Gaps will close and the proportion at age expected standards will have increased in comparison to starting points.
+Building on our success in 2022, children will make good progress in phonics and there will be an increase in the number of eligible pupils passing the Y1 phonic screen and Y2 resit, in comparison to 2019 data.
+80% of eligible pupils in Year 1 will pass the phonic screen in 2023 The achievement gap between disadvantaged and other children will narrow.
+In consecutive years 2021-2024, there will be a 10% reduction in the gap between disadvantaged children and the non- disadvantaged group because of high quality teaching and targeted intervention.
 To improve the quality of social and emotional learning.
 Lesson observations and observations of behaviour around school and at break time will show that behaviour is good.
 Children will have the skills to self-regulate.
-Children will positively talk about the skills that they have been taught.
+Children will positively talk about the skills that they have been taught and help they have received.
 There will be fewer incidents of unexpected behaviour from identified children.

 To reduce the number of persistent absentees.
-Overall attendance will be at 95%, or equal to the national attendance for 21-22.
-The attendance gap between disadvantaged pupils and their non-disadvantaged peers will be reduced by 2% Persistent absenteeism will decrease to 8% (which is a 10% reduction on 20-21) Increase engagement with parents to support home reading, homework and aspirations for the future.
+Overall attendance will be at 95%, or equal to the national attendance for 22-23.
+The attendance gap between disadvantaged pupils and their non-disadvantaged peers will be reduced by 2% Persistent absenteeism will decrease to 16% (which is a 12% reduction on 20-21) Increase engagement with parents to support home reading, homework and aspirations for the future.
 By the end of the academic year, attainment in reading for all pupils will have improved.
-There will be an increase of pupils achieving ARE in summer 2022 compared with autumn 2021.
+There will be an increase of pupils achieving ARE in summer 2023 compared with autumn 2022.